The Jackson County School Justice Partnership

 Regular attendance is critical in the development and learning of all students.
 Research shows students with chronic absenteeism have lower grades and are more likely to drop out than students with better attendance.
 Truancy is not only detrimental to student success, but is also detrimental to our community as truancy is one of the most powerful predictors of delinquent and criminal activity.

 The mission of the Jackson County School Justice Partnership is to address this challenge and eliminate the School to Prison Pipeline in Jackson County by addressing school absenteeism, truancy, suspensions and expulsions.
+Our goals are to increase K-12 School attendance and decrease suspensions, expulsions and truancy.

 The information on this website is intended to offer awareness, details and strategies in support of the work of the School Justice Partnership, and improve access to education through improved attendance in Jackson County.